Nick-tsoukas/musicbizqr/README.md

-# Danny needs a dynamic qr code
+# task list next

- - [] create a function that runs on page load that checks the parameters of the url, fetches data (qr meta data), and reroutes
+- [] build out the UI for the dash board page

-        - [] create page that all qr are initially routed to to make check
+    - [] get ideas using imaignary discord ai image generation
-            - [] name that page getqr/id(params)
+    - [] use it or schetch it out quickly

-            - [] create fetchQr funtion
+### dashboard page note=s
-                - [] use params to get qr data
+ - [] tablular data
-                - [] reroute page
+    - use a lib or not?

- - [] create a coming soon page
+    - define headers
- - [] deploy
+       - name, scans( defalut to 0 ), iamge ,link, function ( edit, delete )

  colors
 Primary Color (Neon Green): #39FF14